nikea1/symmetrical_encryption/README.md

 # Simple Encrytion Program

 A simple program that encrypts text files using symmetric keys.
 It's not meant to be used for actual projects that requires encryption as the keys are 4-bits long.
 This project was just ment to further understand the process of Encryption with symmetric keys.
+This algorithm came from the example given from a Wikipedia article about Symmetric Key Algorithms.

 ## Getting Started